Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 Happy Coding.

-# Now we only have a easy DialogueSystem.
+## Now we only have a easy DialogueSystem and some skills,haha.

 [DialogueSystem](LearnAndDoPls/Dialogue/README.EN_DialogueSystem.md)